Light Cream Pods

 With Light Cream Pods, Tuggar presents the calabash as a signifier and container for ideas that foster environmental equity in a time of pending global destruction.
 The interactive element of her playful, mediated exploration positions the viewer as an active participant, one whose power and agency has the potential to generate real change in the world.
 Tuggar introduces the age-old traditions of the calabash as a solution to some of the most urgent issues of our time, and a radical prompt to imagine other, possible futures.

-Commissioned by Sharjah Art Foundation, UAE, co-produced with The Power Plant, Toronto, CA, with the support of the University of Florida School of Art + Art History, USA.
+Commissioned by Sharjah Art Foundation, UAE, co-produced with The Power Plant, Toronto, Canada, with the support of the University of Florida School of Art + Art History, USA.
+Courtesy of BintaZarah Studios.

 The following workers, artisans, crafts persons, research scholars, facilitators, technologists, translators, scientists, hackers, jammers, creative talent, and volunteers have provided support to the artist and BintaZarah Studios: Yemboado Charles, Valerie Luciow, Tirogo Alidou, Thaddaeus Bourne, Stephen Diapi, Sherry Sparks, Samba Niang, Rush Rankin, Ras Baba, Pape Niang, Oumar Ly, Michael Lightsmith, Leonardo Villalón, Kalidou Démbélé, Javier Cruz, Ibrahim A. Tuggar, Gilad Dor, Gabriele Belletti, Fiona McLaughlin, Ester Nyamba Kpange, Dinorah Vazquez, Dario Srbu, Dane Blacic, Dan Maraya Jos, Carson Teal, Bob Mendez, Binta Tuggar, Benjamin Soares, Benedicta Opoku-Mensah, Bamie.
 Siaka Steve Street, Augustine Danso, Amadou Cissokho, Alexander Abair, Alex Opoku, Abou Diop, Abdul Kanu, Abdou Karim Diagne, Stefan Subin, Slobodan Đurić, Papa Badlane, Hitler Bobo, Haris Ramic, Caslav Stepanovic, Andjela Mihajilovski, and Adrian Djura.